Soeria Atmadja: Awards

 Dirck Fock inaugurated the monument commemorating Prince Soeria Atmadja.

 Soeria received several awards during his tenure as regent, such as the De Groote Gouden Ster (The Great Golden Star) awarded on 21 August 1891, the Order of Oranje-Nassau (Officer) on 27 August 1903, and the Order of the Netherlands Lion (Knight) on 17 September 1918.
 The people of Sumedang also nicknamed Soeria the "Perfect Prince."

 To commemorate Soeria’s services, the Dutch East Indies Government erected a lingga-shaped monument in the center of Sumedang town.
 The monument was inaugurated on 25 April 1922 by the Governor-General of the Dutch East Indies, Dirk Fock.
 The Bandung city government also renamed a street located in the southern part of the city, originally called Grooten Tegallegaweg, to Jalan Pangeran Sumedangweg on 23 August 1922.
 This street name change sparked protests from the ISDV and Sarekat Islam.
 They viewed the renaming as an insult since South Bandung was a stronghold of the SI movement, and Soeria opposed that movement.
 Nevertheless, the name Jalan Pangeran Sumedangweg was retained until 1950, when the city government decided to change it to Jalan Telaga.

 In 2024, a haul (death commemoration) was held to mark the 105th anniversary of Prince Soeria Atmadja’s death.
+A hybrid orchid resulting from a cross between Dendrobium bigibbum and Dendrobium Jaq-Hawaii was named after Soeria Atmadja, Dendrobium Aria Soeria Atmadja.
+This orchid was officially registered with the RHS on 23 June 2025.